 - p is the projection factor from eyepiece to camera, and

 - MPHOT is the magnification of the photographic projection lens from the tube to camera.

 The total tube factor, q, is normally between 0.5 : 1 and 25 : 1.
 The photographic projection lens magnification, MPHOT, is normally between 0.32 : 1 and 1.6 : 1.

 For digital microscopes, there are no eyepieces, so an image is projected onto and detected by an electronic sensor of a digital camera, and then displayed onto an electronic monitor for observation.
 This fact is also true for a microscope for visual observation equipped with a digital camera when the image is observed via the monitor.
-Thus, the final total magnification for digital microscopy, MDIS (Equation 1), will always depend on the actual pixel size of the monitor.
+Thus, the final total magnification for digital microscopy, MDIS, will always depend on the size of the image displayed on the monitor.
+For this report, a display of the image from the camera sensor to the monitor is assumed to occur in a 1-to-1 pixel correspondence mode, the simplest case scenario.
+The signal from one pixel of the camera is displayed on one pixel of the monitor.
+Thus, the ratio of the monitor to camera sensor image size is directly proportional to the actual pixel size of the monitor and sensor (refer to the Appendix below for more details).
 It can be defined as:

 where MDIS is the total lateral display magnification for an image displayed on a monitor and pixel ratio is the "enlargement" of the image due to the signal transmission of the image from the camera to the electronic monitor display.

 The pixel size ratio is determined by the ratio of the pixel size of the monitor to that of the camera sensor: